-- An operational risk reserve held within an RSE; - Operational risk trustee capital held by the RSE licensee; or - A combination of both an operational risk reserve held within an RSE and operational risk trustee capital held by the RSE Licensee.
+- · An operational risk reserve held within an RSE; - · Operational risk trustee capital held by the RSE licensee; or - A combination of both an operational risk reserve held within an RSE and operational risk trustee capital held by the RSE Licensee.

-The target amount was met at the reporting date.
-The ORR is held via an operational risk reserve in the Fund of \$12,000.
+The ORR amount was below the ORFR target amount but within the tolerance range.
+The ORR amount is held via an operational risk reserve (ORR) in the Fund of \$27,000 and an additional amount of \$300,000 held as trustee capital (ORC).

-(d) Financial risk management objectives
+(d) Financial Risk Management Objectives